AbuTalha3/Todo-list/README.md

 # 📖 Todo list Project <a name="about-project"></a>

-Todo list project, where you can add you daily chores and commitments, and remove them as you are done with them.
-It allows you to edit your tasks,The app is developed using Html, CSS and Javascript
+Todo list project, where you can add your daily chores and commitments, and remove them as you are done with them.
+It allows you to edit your tasks, Now you don't have to remember everything by heart, this ToDo App will do that for you.
+The app is developed using HTML, CSS, and Javascript.

 ## 🛠 Built With <a name="built-with"></a>